 FLAG CEREMONIES: Reverence for the country and respect for the flag is emphasized at Resica Falls.
-Troops should be encouraged to attend Flag Raising at 8:05am, following Breakfast Gold.
+Troops should be encouraged to attend Flag Raising at 8:05am, following Breakfast Gray.
 A formal Retreat Ceremony (colors) is held at 6:15pm each day for all troops.
 Troops are encouraged to provide color guards.
-Important program messages will be delivered at colors.

 HAZING AND INITIATIONS: Hazing and initiations violate Youth Protection Policies and do not belong in a Scout Camp.
 Scout leaders will see to it that all new campers are properly oriented and assisted in getting the most out of their camping experience.
+Corporal punishment of any kind is prohibited at Resica Falls.